bennyp85/sit320-advanced-algorithms/module 5/lesson-review.md

 - Description of the algorithm designed for bidirectional search.
 - Description of the implementation process in the Jupyter Notebook.
+- Conceptual knowledge was fine, but implementation was difficult.
+- Understanding the importance of the frontier and how it is used in the algorithm.
+- By storing the paths in dictionaries, I was able to keep track of the paths from the start and end nodes.
+- Using status names like, "VisitedByS" or "VisitedByT" helped me keep track of which nodes were visited by which search.

 ## Task 2: BFS for Bipartite Graph Determination